 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
 The Company's Chairman and Managing Director assesses the financial performance and position of the Company, and makes strategic decision and has been identified as the chief operating decision maker.
 The Company's business activity is organised and managed separately according to the nature of the products, with each segment representing a strategic business unit that offers different products and serves different market.
 The Company's primary business segment is reflected based on principal business activities carried on by the Company.
 As per Indian Accounting Standard 108, Operating Segments, as notified under the Companies (Indian Accounting Standards) Rules, 2015, the Company operates in one reportable business segment i.e., manufacturing and trading of Polyester goods.
-The geographical information analyses the Company's revenue and trade receivables from such revenue Summary of significant accounting policies and other explanatory information for the year ended 31 March 2023 in India and other countries.
+The geographical information analyses the Company's revenue and trade receivables from such revenue in India and other countries.
 In presenting the geographical information, segment revenue and receivables has been based on the geographic location of customers.
 Refer note 40 for segment information presented.